Indicative/Rugelach-Cookie-Wrapper/README.md

 Integrating
 ===========
 To begin, download the rugelach.js file.
-Inject the 'rugelach-cookie-wrap' module into your app's module.
+Inject the 'rugelach' module into your app's module.
 Wherever you need to use rugelach, inject the 'rugelach' service.
 Like so:

-	app.module('mapp', ['rugelach-cookie-wrap'])
+	app.module('mapp', ['rugelach'])
 		.controller('mycontroller', ['rugelach', function (rugelach){
 		//call rugelach here.
 		}])